solarwinds/uamsclient-puppet/README.md

 #### Parameters
  - `uams_access_token`: This is the access token required for authenticating with the UAMS service.
 You must replace '<uams_access_token>' with your actual UAMS access token.
  - `swo_url`: This is the URL endpoint for the UAMS service.
 The default URL is 'na-01.cloud.solarwinds.com', but you can replace it with the appropriate URL for your region or service.
  - `uams_metadata`: This is the metadata used for identifying the role and purpose of the host.
-To enable basic host monitoring, the uams_metadata variable should contain 'role:host-monitoring'.
+To enable basic host monitoring, the `uams_metadata` variable should contain 'role:host-monitoring'.
  - `uams_override_hostname`: Optional variable to set a custom Agent name.
-By default, Agent name is set to the hostname.
+By default, the Agent name is set to the hostname.

-### Managed locally Agents
+### Managed Locally Agents
-The variable `uams_managed_locally` is used to configure the Agent to be managed locally through the configuration file It is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.
+The variable `uams_managed_locally` is used to configure the Agent as managed locally through the configuration file.

-If the UAMS Agent gets installed as a **managed locally** agent then it will wait for the local configuration file to be accessible.
-The default local configuration is `/opt/solarwinds/uamsclient/var/local_config.yaml`
+It is designed to allow configuration of the UAMS Agent locally, without the necessity of adding integrations manually from the SWO page.

-Puppet will automatically copy the file to the needed location.
+If the UAMS Agent is installed as a **managed locally** agent, it will wait for the local configuration file to be accessible.
+The default local configuration is `/opt/solarwinds/uamsclient/var/local_config.yaml`.

-The default template of local config file is located at `templates/local_config.yaml.epp`.
+An additional optional configuration file `credentials_config.yaml` can be used to define credentials providers.
+This file can be used in conjunction with `local_config.yaml` to retrieve a credential from a defined credential provider.

-You can use puppet template syntax to fill the template with appropriate variables.
+Puppet will automatically copy both files (`credentials_config.yaml` and `local_config.yaml`) to the needed location.
+The default templates of these files are located at `templates/local_config.yaml.epp` and `templates/credentials_config.yaml.epp` respectively.

-To assign values to variables in the template you can fill the Hash type variable `local_config_template_parameters` as in the example below.
+You can use Puppet template syntax to fill the template with appropriate variables.
+To assign values to variables in the template, you can fill the Hash type variables `local_config_template_parameters` and `credentials_config_template_parameters` as in the example below.

 ```puppet
 class { 'uamsclient':